cjdbarlow/Part-One/autonomic_nervous_system.md

 * **Lateral hypothalamus**
   Contains the thirst centre and drive to seek food.
 * **Posterior hypothalamus**
   Controls vasomotor centres, modulating sympathetic vasoconstriction, as well as positive and negative inotropy and chronotropy.
-Also modulates wakefulness in response to sympathetic stimulii.
+Also modulates wakefulness in response to sympathetic stimuli.

 Signals from the hypothalamus have a tonic output to:
 * All smooth muscle